nyamuk14/writeup-ctf/UMassCTF 2025/README.md

 [OddOneOut.png](misc/oddoneout)

----

 ### Solution

 Just to tell you guys that, I solved this chall for 5-6 hours.
 It was super easy chall actually.
+I wasted my times for a script that extract each of QR codes like 4x4 or 8x8.
+I don't remember.
+Also I checked 1 by 1 of the extracted QR codes lol.
+This chall trolls me so hard.

 So, what I did is, first thing I ran `zsteg`